AIThis post was created with the assistance of artificial intelligence (AI).

 It is not yet clear how sustainable the project will be long-term, including ongoing costs, maintenance, and community adoption.
 The number of future installations depends on community interest and funding.
 Additionally, the full impact of upcoming school smartphone bans on demand remains to be seen.

-Supports 2 SIP profiles through 2 FXS ports and a single 10/100Mbps port
+• Dual SIP profiles and FXS ports: Supports 2 SIP profiles and 2 FXS ports

 As an affiliate, we earn on qualifying purchases.